Benefit Corporation vs B Corp: Everything You Need to Know

 The Benefit Corporation structure is valuable based on its own merits, regardless of whether a company decides to pursue certification.
 This structure also relates to B Corp certifications in various ways.
 Perhaps most importantly, the best way for a corporation to ensure that they meet the legal requirements for certification as a B Corp is to make use of the Benefit Corporation legal structure.

 If you need help with B Corps and Benefit Corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.